 Online classes are courses that utilize the internet as the source of access to the course content and as a communication tool for the student and faculty member.

 Hybrid classes are courses in which approximately 50 percent of instruction, evaluation, and communication are provided electronically via the course management system.
 The time required in a traditional classroom setting is reduced but not eliminated.

 D2L is the course management system used by ECC to access online classes.
 Faculty and students log into the system using their usernames and passwords.
 Students must be registered in a course using the D2L website to access the system.

 Students registered in an online distance learning class will receive an informational email approximately one week before the start date of the class.
-This email provides essential information about the class, as well as provide log-in details to D2L, where the course syllabus and other necessary course resources are available.
+This email provides essential information about the class and provides log-in details to D2L, where the course syllabus and other necessary course resources are available.

-Your instructor remains an integral part of the learning process and provides you with specific course instructions and guidelines.
-Depending upon the class, a variety of tools are used which help you in learning the course content.
+Your instructor remains an integral part of the learning process and provides specific course instructions and guidelines.
+Depending upon the class, various tools are used that help you learn the course content.

 Most online instructors provide a week-by-week schedule, while other instructors allow students to self-pace their learning.

 Yes, as you are required to learn the same material.
 The only difference is the course delivery method.

-The computers in the college’s computer labs and library have free Internet access.
-To connect your own computer to the internet, investigate different internet service providers (ISP).
+The computers in the college's computer labs and library have free Internet access.
+To connect your computer to the internet, investigate different internet service providers (ISP).
 You may qualify for the Internet Essentials Service if you qualify for the National School Lunch Program, housing assistance, Medicaid, SNAP, SSI, Federal Pell Grant, etc.

-No. Register for an online class exactly the same way you register for any other course.
+No. Register for an online class precisely the same way you register for any other course.
 Apply and register on the ECC website.

 ECC transcripts do not differentiate between distance learning and face-to-face courses.